Rh disease

-Rh disease (also known as rhesus isoimmunization, Rh (D) disease, or rhesus incompatibility, and blue baby disease) is a type of Hemolytic Disease of the Fetus and Newborn (HDFN).
+Rh disease (also known as rhesus isoimmunization, Rh (D) disease, or rhesus incompatibility, and blue baby disease) is a type of hemolytic disease of the fetus and newborn (HDFN).
 The term "Rh disease" is commonly used to refer to HDFN as prior to the discovery of anti-Rh_{o}(D) immune globulin, it was the most common type of HDFN.

 The disease ranges from mild to severe, and occurs in the second or subsequent pregnancies of Rh-D negative women when the biological father is Rh-D positive due to the presence of anti-D antibodies (the D antigen being only one of more than 50 in the Rh complex).

 Due to several advances in modern medicine HDFN can be prevented by treating the mother during pregnancy and soon after delivery with an injection of anti-Rh_{o}(D) immune globulin (Rhoclone, Rhogam, AntiD).
 With successful mitigation of this disease by prevention through the use of anti-Rh_{o}(D) immune globulin, other antibodies are more commonly the cause of HDFN today.

 Mechanism

+High-magnification H&E micrograph of a chorionic villus of the placenta at term with main cell types.
+Insert shows the maternal-fetal barrier that mainly consists of syncytiotrophoblast and endothelial cells, keeping fetal blood separate from the surrounding maternal blood while letting oxygen and nutrients pass through.
+This is the barrier that normally keeps fetal blood cells away from the maternal immune system so that no maternal antibodies are produced against the fetal blood cells.

-During pregnancy, there is normally a barrier between maternal and fetal blood called the placenta, a temporary organ that connects a mother’s uterus to the umbilical cord to provide nutrients and oxygen to the fetus.
-However, in certain circumstances, small amounts of fetal blood cells may enter the mother’s circulation.
+During pregnancy, there is normally a barrier between maternal and fetal blood called the placenta, a temporary organ that connects a mother's uterus to the umbilical cord to provide nutrients and oxygen to the fetus.
+However, in certain circumstances, small amounts of fetal blood cells may enter the mother's circulation.
 Certain types of events where this occurs are during childbirth, miscarriage or abortion, trauma, and invasive procedures such as amniocentesis.
 Once the fetal Rh-positive red blood cells enter the bloodstream of a Rh-negative mother, they are recognized as foreign.
-The mother’s immune system reacts to the Rh-positive red blood cells the same way that it would respond to something like a virus or bacteria, activating B cells—a type of white blood cell that is key to the triggering of an immune response.
+The mother's immune system reacts to the Rh-positive red blood cells the same way that it would respond to something like a virus or bacteria, activating B cells—a type of white blood cell that is key to the triggering of an immune response.
 These activated B cells then differentiate into plasma cells, which produce anti-D antibodies.
 After the primary exposure, some of these B cells become memory cells that remember the original exposure, and produce IgG antibodies, which are smaller and can cross the placental barrier.
 Once they cross this barrier into the fetal bloodstream, they bind to fetal Rh-positive cells, triggering opsonization, which marks the red blood cells for destruction.
 The fetal spleen and liver then begin to break down those red blood cells, thinking that they are a foreign invader when in reality they are just mismatched.